-- Volodgaenergo branch first long-term period from 2011 to 2017; - Karelenergo branch first long-term period from 2012 to 2017; - Novgorodenergo branch first long-term period from 2010 to 2017; - Pskovenergo branch first long-term period from 2011 to 2017.
-Method of long-term indexation of gross revenue requirement (hereafter GRR). - Arkhenergo branch second long-term period from 2014 to 2018; - Kolenergo branch second long-term period from 2014 to 2018; - Komienergo branch second long-term period from 2014 to 2018;

-The growth rate of the power transmission average tariff reached in 2016 was higher than the one established by the Ministry of Economic Development of the Russian Federation.
-The work on setting economically feasible tariffs on the Company's services will continue in 2017.

-Member of the Management Board, First Deputy General Director PJSC IDGC of the North-West Vadim Pavlov revenue in 2016, which is 8.8% more than in 2015 tegic 7 Results

-Information on the Company's performance in 2016 is provided in Annex 7.
-Financial and Economic Performance www.mrsksevzap.ru/ shareholdersmeetinginfo.

-43.474 br
+Volodgaenergo branch - first long-term period from 2011 to 2017;

+Karelenergo branch - first long-term period from 2012 to 2017;

+Novgorodenergo branch - first long-term period from 2010 to 2017;

+Pskovenergo branch - first long-term period from 2011 to 2017.

+Method of long-term indexation of required gross revenue (hereafter - RGR):

+Arkhenergo branch - second long-term period from 2014 to 2018;

+Kolenergo branch - second long-term period from 2014 to 2018;

+Komienergo branch - second long-term period from 2014 to 2018;

 In 2016, the existing long-term regulation parameters were not reviewed.
-However, the Company performed annual mandatory adjustment of the branches' gross revenue requirement stipulated by the effective legislation in the area of state tariff regulation.
+However, the Company performed annual mandatory adjustment of the branches' required gross revenue stipulated by the effective legislation in the area of state tariff regulation.

-In 2016, the gross revenue requirement approved for 2016 was revised due to the following factors:
+In 2016, the required gross revenue approved for 2016 was revised due to the following factors:

-- the change in the number of regional grid organizations complying with the requirements stipulated by Resolution No. 184 of the Government of the Russian Federation "On qualifying owners of electrical grid facilities as local grid operators" dated February 28, 2015; - in accordance with Clause 17 of the Rules for State Regulation (Revision, Application) of Prices (Tariffs) in the Electric Power Industry" approved by Resolution No. 1178 of the Government of the Russian Federation dated December 29, 2011, regulated organizations' expenses are to be considered in view of the investment program or draft investment program for grid organizations; - based on the orders of the Federal Tariff Service of Russia regarding adjustment of the retail markup of JSC Komienergosbytovaya Kompaniya.
+- the change in the number of regional grid organizations complying with the requirements stipulated by Resolution No. 184 of the Government of the Russian Federation "On qualifying owners of electrical grid facilities as local grid operators" dated February 28, 2015;

+in accordance with Clause 17 of the Rules for State Regulation (Revision,

+Application) of Prices (Tariffs) in the Electric Power Industry" approved by Resolution No. 1178 of the Government of the Russian Federation dated December 29, 2011, regulated organizations' expenses are to be considered in view of the investment program or draft investment program for grid organizations;

+- based on the orders of the Federal Tariff Service of Russia regarding adjustment of the retail markup of JSC Komienergosbytovaya Kompaniya